-We have held elsewhere in this judgment that as appearing on pp 145 - 147Vol.
-3 [roa] and p.
-159 Vol. 3 [roa] there is that undisputed evidence where
+We have held elsewhere in this judgment that as appearing on pp 145 - 147 Vol. 3 [roa] and p.
+159 Vol. 3 [roa] there is that undisputed evidence where accepted the treatment of the royalty payments to Franco

 "Franco Nevada Corporation, Canada